breatheco-de/content/src/content/how-to/how-to-create-an-object-in-javascript.md

 //Output: { company: '4 Geeks Academy', geekTech: 'javascript' }
 ```

-We explored different ways on how to create objects in javascript, from the most straightforward one, to dynamic and the using other object as a prototype and creating an object out of other objects.
+We explored different ways on how to create objects in javascript, from the most straightforward one to a dynamic way, and using other object as a prototype creating an object from other objects.

 Hope you enjoyed the reading and keep on the geek side.